 The Intriguing History of Quebec’s Log Homes

-The Log Homes of Quebec
+The Log Homes of Quebec: A History

 In Quebec and throughout much of North America, the first log homes erected in the 17th century by newly-arrived settlers from Europe were often just small, simple, rustic square log cabins.
 Built with hand tools such as saws, axes, chisels and planes, these cabins provided the newcomers with a basic roof over their heads to stay warm, dry and safe.
 In many cases, these crudely built cabins were just temporary shelters or homes for use while the construction of a more practical and larger square log (pièce sur pièce) family dwelling was taking place nearby.
 Afterwards, these makeshift cabins often became barns for keeping livestock.

-Many of the older pièce sur pièce log homes were reconstructed from two or more original homes that were purchased in one region, taken apart, then transported to a new site to be reassembled as one residence.
+Many of the older pièce sur pièce log homes of Quebec were reconstructed from two or more original homes that were purchased in one region, taken apart, then transported to a new site to be reassembled as one residence.
 In many instances, the new owners themselves erected these old homes with help from family members and friends, or from skilled craftsmen.

 For some owners in search of authenticity, the interior decor takes years to complete.
 In fact, I cam across a couple who searched for close to 30 years to find all the period accessories and furnishings (doorknobs, chandeliers, bed frames, tables, chairs, earthenware, windows and even antique telephones) for their cherished 190-year-old home.